The Dog Mom Gazette

 The cartilage itself.

-Combined with anti-inflammatory herbs, omega-3s, and other joint support, they effectively reduced pain in the trials that tested them.
+Because inside multi-ingredient formulas, glucosamine effectively reduced pain in the trials that tested them.

-It's that most joint chews treat glucosamine like it's the whole answer.
+So the problem was never glucosamine.
+It's that most chews treat it like the whole answer.

 Layer three is the spine.